pdegenhardt/vercel-template/memory-bank/techContext.md

 - **Customization**: Components adapted to project needs
 - **Composition**: Building complex UI by composing multiple shadcn/ui components

+## Setup Utilities

+### Modular Setup Architecture

+The project includes a comprehensive setup system implemented with Node.js:

+- **Entry Point**: `setup.js` serves as the main entry point that requires and executes the modular implementation
+- **Module Structure**: Functionality is divided into specialized modules in the `setup/` directory
+- **Error Handling**: Robust error handling with informative messages and proper cleanup

+The setup system includes the following key modules:

+- **logger.js**: Custom logging utilities with colored output for different message types (info, success, error)
+- **project.js**: Validates the project structure to ensure all required directories and files exist
+- **auth-utils.js**: Provides utilities for generating secure NextAuth secrets and other authentication helpers
+- **dependencies.js**: Manages the installation of required npm packages
+- **environment.js**: Handles the creation and configuration of environment variables
+- **auth-config.js**: Updates the NextAuth configuration with provider settings
+- **github-oauth.js** and **google-oauth.js**: Specialized modules for configuring specific OAuth providers
+- **utils.js**: General utility functions used across the setup process

+### Setup Process Flow

+The setup process follows a sequential flow:

+1. Check project structure to ensure all required directories exist
+2. Generate a secure NextAuth secret for JWT encryption
+3. Install or update required dependencies
+4. Guide the user through Google OAuth configuration
+5. Guide the user through GitHub OAuth configuration
+6. Update the auth configuration files with the provided credentials
+7. Set up environment variables with the collected configuration
+8. Complete the setup with success message and next steps

 ## Authentication

 ### NextAuth.js